reactgraphqlacademy/react-native-training/README.md

     - initialRouteName: LOGIN_SCREEN (optional)

 _Hints:_
- - Use the strings above to name your screens to maintain consistency when navigating.
+ - Use the constants LOGIN_SCREEN and TOC_SCREEN defined in the PublicNavigator.js to name your screens to maintain consistency when navigating.
  - [https://reactnavigation.org/docs/en/stack-navigator.html#modal-stacknavigator-with-custom-screen-transitions](https://reactnavigation.org/docs/en/stack-navigator.html#modal-stacknavigator-with-custom-screen-transitions)